Stochastic Quantization of General Relativity \`a la Ricci-Flow: The cosmological constant in the new framework

 The detailed analysis of the system of stochastic differential equations for $a$, $N$ and $\lambda_2$ will be presented elsewhere \cite{LuMaVi}.
 Nonetheless, we are already in the position to derive some preliminary conclusions about the running of the cosmological constant by solving the stochastic differential equation for $\lambda_2$: this equation is that of a complex harmonic oscillator with stochastic frequency.
 Following Ref.~\cite{gardiner2004handbook}, we do not provide immediately the interpretation of the equation for $\lambda_2$ in the Ito sense, but rather in the Stratonovich way.
 Changing the last equation to the Ito interpretation we then derive

 Solving by adopting the It\^o calculus, one obtains for the two point correlation $\langle\lambda_{2}\left(s\right)\lambda_{2}^{*}\left(s'\right)\rangle$ in the $s'\to s$ indeed:

 Being the cosmological time oriented in a similar way than the thermal time, this provides a cosmological constant the value of which increases exponentially, as time increases, but with a time-constant that is supposed to be big enough to maintain a relatively small variation over cosmological times.
-In this simplified (still unrealistic) framework in which we have neglected any matter and radiation contribution to the Friedmann equations, the Hubble parameter coincides modulo factors with the square root of the cosmological constant, and hence runs with the stochastic time according to the same functional dependence.
+In a simplified (still unrealistic) framework in which any matter and radiation contribution to the Friedmann equations is neglected (i.e. $R_{\mu\nu}^{\text{T}}=0$), the Hubble parameter coincides modulo factors with the square root of the cosmological constant, and hence runs with the stochastic time according to the same functional dependence.